Muslim Burial Requirements UK

 Finding a suitable cemetery

 Many UK cemeteries have dedicated Muslim burial sections.
+For a comprehensive list, see our guide to Muslim burial grounds across the UK.
 When choosing a cemetery, check:

 • Is there a dedicated Muslim section with qibla-aligned graves?